UK orders sweeping changes to boost transparency of funds industry

-LONDON Britain's markets watchdog announced radical changes to the country's 7 trillion pound asset management industry on Wednesday, seeking to improve transparency and value for money for customers.
+LONDON (Reuters) - Britain's markets watchdog announced radical changes to the country's 7 trillion pound asset management industry on Wednesday, seeking to improve transparency and value for money for customers.

 The Financial Conduct Authority (FCA) said it would strengthen the duty of fund managers to act in the best interests of investors and, as in the United States, require them to appoint independent directors to their boards.